Restoring Georgetown’s Heyden Observatory

 With a grant from the National Trust for Historic Preservation, the university hopes to “protect cherished campus resources, particularly historically significant buildings such as the Heyden Observatory, a national historic landmark,” Regina Bleck, assistant vice president of planning and project management, said.
 The grant would allow the university to restore the building’s envelope, remove existing lead paint, repaint the exterior, and examine and stabilize the roof.

 From April 24–May 10, anyone who registers for Partners in Preservation, can earn points for Georgetown’s Heyden Observatory.
-You can earn points via each plaftorm below one time per day.
+You can earn points via each platform below one time per day.
 Please help us restore the observatory by voting every day.

 - VOTE: Register and select Georgetown’s Heyden Observatory.
 You can register with your Facebook user information or your email address.
 Each registered user can vote once per day.
 Point value: 50